parsiya/parsiya.net/content/post/2021/2021-10-24-semgrep-autofix/index.markdown

 ---

-Semgrep's experimental [autofix][semgrep-autofix] feature can automagically modify the vulnerable code.
+Semgrep's experimental [autofix][semgrep-autofix] feature can automagically modify vulnerable code.
 A few things can be fixed like this but it's worth exploring.
 This post is an introduction to creating fixes for your Semgrep rules.